lkubb/salt-vault-formula/docs/README.rst

 ^^^^^^^^^
 *Meta-state*.

+This installs Vault,
-This installs the vault package, manages the vault configuration file and then starts the associated vault service.
+manages the Vault and system swap configuration and then starts the Vault service.
 Also ensures the cluster is initialized.